electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 | Footnotes                    | On web, these are popups, in print they are in the margin          |
 | Definition boxes             | Popups on web, in margins in print                                 |

 We discovered a few weeks into the project that team members had different ideas about what these features were called and how they were used.
-That set editing back severely.
+That was a huge problem!

 ## Document trees